Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Main Results

 \section{Main Results}

-In this section we present the rates of convergence for problems (P1) and (D2) (and their stochastic counterparts) in terms of number of iterations (communication steps) and the number of (parallelized) oracle calls.
-For primal problem we present the results to achieve $\e$ precision for the functional optimality gap, and for dual problem we seek to achieve $\e$ precision for the duality gap or functional optimality gap (in smooth strongly convex case) and $\e/R_\y$ for the feasibility gap.
+In this section, we present the rates of convergence for problems \eqref{P1} and \eqref{D2} (and their stochastic counterparts) in terms of the number of iterations (communication steps) and the number of (parallelized) oracle calls.
+For the primal problem\dm{,} we present the results to achieve $\e$-precision in objective residuals, and for the dual problem we seek to achieve $\e$-precision in duality gap or \dm{primal} objective residuals (in smooth strongly convex case).
+Feasibility constrains are smaller than $\e/R_\y$.